 A seven-period schedule rotates each week to ensure that students have the opportunity to take courses at different points in the day within a seven-week cycle.
 A “flex period” occurs at the end of most regular school days to allow students time to meet with teachers individually for extra assistance.

-We offer a rigorous college preparatory program with extensive honors and Advanced Placement courses in most subject area.
+Mount de Sales offers a rigorous college preparatory program with extensive honors and Advanced Placement courses in most subject areas.
 A broad range of elective courses across the curriculum enhances course offerings in eight academic areas: English, mathematics, world languages, social studies, theology, science, fine arts, and technology.
 Students can earn college credit through dual enrollment courses.
-Mount de Sales partners with Georgia Tech, Mercer University, and Wesleyan College in dual enrollment.
+Mount de Sales partners with Georgia Tech and Wesleyan College in dual enrollment.